Oneirical/bevy_tgfp/7-peace-was-never-an-option.md

 }
 ```

 `saturating_sub` prevents integer overflow by stopping subtraction at 0.
-The healthbar is hidden when it is full, and then gradually deteriorates by shifting its sprite into increasingly dire variations as the HP percentage lowers.
+The healthbar is hidden when it is full, and then gradually deteriorates by shifting its sprite into increasingly dire variations as the HP percentage lowers. `Visibility::Inherited` means the health bar will also be hidden should the parent (the creature itself) be hidden.

 Note the yet unimplemented event at the end for creatures to remove from the game board - which we will attend to immediately.